muhamm-afk/3005/README.md

 pip install psycopg2-binary

+next take the step1 file and run the query, then take the step 2 file run this query.

-once this is installed please open up the a2.py script and on command line or shell, get to the directory of a2.py
+please open up the a2.py script and on command line or shell, get to the directory of a2.py

 once you are at the directory, run the following command: